Ismail Khan

-Mohammad Ismail Khan (Dari/Pashto: محمد اسماعیل خان) (born 1946) is an Afghan former politician who served as Minister of Energy and Water from 2005 to 2013 and before that served as the governor of Herat Province.
-Originally a captain in the national army, he is widely known as a former warlord as he controlled a large mujahideen force, mainly his fellow Tajiks from western Afghanistan, during the Soviet–Afghan War.
+Muhammad Ismail Khan (born 1946) is an Afghan former military officer, warlord and politician who served as Minister of Energy and Water from 2005 to 2013 and before that served as the governor of Herat Province.
+Originally a captain in the Afghan Army, he is widely known as a former warlord who controlled a large Afghan mujahideen force, mainly his fellow Tajiks from western Afghanistan, during the Soviet–Afghan War.

 His reputation gained him the nickname Lion of Herat.
 Ismail Khan was a key member of the now exiled political party Jamiat-e Islami and of the now defunct United National Front party.
 In 2021, Ismail Khan returned to arms to help defend Herat from the Taliban's offensive, which he and the Afghan Army lost.
-He was then captured by the Taliban forces and then reportedly fled to Iran on 16 August 2021.
+He was captured by the Taliban forces and then reportedly fled to Iran on 16 August 2021.